How I set up new machines | Setting ssh keys and shell

 Prologue (I have been using the same ssh key since this long)

 I have been using the same ssh key for a while now.
 In between this time, I have faced a few challenges of changing jobs, SSD crashing a few times some random issues.
+Even after all those situations, the ssh key that I have used has never changed.How I have been using the same ssh key?

 So, I have an old laptop that I keep at my place which contains the ssh key which I use for almost all the purposes.
+Note: We do have one more layer of security which involves VPN being connected to connect every box related to my current organization.
+Whenever I get a new machine, I get back to the same machine andssh

-Whenever I get a new machine, I get back to the same machine and ssh into this old machine and get all of the required data from that machine using a combination of ssh and scp(Secure Copy).
+into this old machine and get all of the required data from that machine using a combination of ssh

 Allowing ssh into Ubuntu Device

-For sshing into any machine, you need to open the port 22 of that machine.
+ing into any machine, you need to open the port 22 of that machine.
 As that machine is a ubuntu machine,

 The simplest way is to install OpenSSH onto the Ubuntu machine.
 Use the following command in Ubuntu.